 4. The Directory will consist of relevant points of contact from all participating ARF members, reflecting their unique domestic circumstances.
 Participation will be voluntary and the Directory will be available to participating ARF members only.
-Contact details will include both telephone numbers and email addresses of senior and working level contacts.
-Entries will indicate whether contacts are available 24/7 or within business hours and languages spoken.
-The information will be validated, updated and recirculated at each iteration of the ARF Open Ended Study Group on Confidence Building Measures to Reduce the Risk of Conflict Stemming from the Use of ICTs (ARF Study Group), to ensure the contacts listed in the Directory remain current.
+The Directory will be validated, updated and recirculated at each iteration of the ARF Open Ended Study Group on Confidence Building Measures to Reduce the Risk of Conflict Stemming from the Use of ICTs (ARF Study Group), to ensure the contacts listed in the Directory remain current.
 The template of the proposed Directory is attached at Annex A.